StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 29/08/2020 - Cstadther - Fixed issue when character import does not include career skills.
 - 28/08/2020 - Cstadther - Fixed issue when there are no skill ranks purchased by looping through all skills, instead of just ones with purchased ranks.
 - 28/08/2020 - Cstadther - Updated Character Import to fix issue where updating character with no purchased ranks does not update value back to zero.
 - 27/08/2020 - Cstadther - Updated Character Import to fix issue with updating characteristics and skills (they use attributes to define purchased ranks)